mohammadsaif19/continue/docs/docs/walkthroughs/codellama.md

 1. Download Ollama [here](https://ollama.ai/) (it should walk you through the rest of these steps)
 2. Open a terminal and run `ollama run codellama`
-3. Change your Continue config file like this:
+3. Change your FazzaPilot config file like this:

 ```json title="~/.continue/config.json"
 {